WiseGuru/Lendalors-Journal/src/site/notes/Drakkenheim/Songs and Stories/Elwyn of Eventide Manor.md

 Perhaps you're enticed, clever and bold
 You're not afraid of Eventide Manor

-But for those who value their life
+But for those who love, or value their life
 And perhaps know of struggle and strife
 They will leave Elwyn to mourn her fate
 And think better than to take the bait
 They should stay away from Eventide Manor

-So that is my story, vicious and true
+That is my story, vicious and true
-But shake off your shivers and don't let it stew You're safe and sound with nothing to fear
+Shake off your shivers and don't let'em stew
+You're safe and sound with nothing to fear
 So finish your ale and be of good cheer
 But never forget the haunting of Eventide Manor